 Pros of Recycling

-Mitigates Global Warming
+2. Moderates Global Warming

 If the industries and manufacturing companies recycle non-biodegradable wastes, it reduces the emission of greenhouse gases generated by their factories and plants.
-Additionally, if we opt to use reusable energy sources like solar power or electricity, it minimizes the use of fossil fuels.
+Additionally, if we opt to use reusable energy sources like solar power or wind energy, it minimizes the use of fossil fuels.
 Minimal use of fossil fuels helps to emit a high amount of carbons and other harmful gases.

-Reduces Energy Consumption
+3. Reduces Energy Consumption

 Instead, if you choose to recycle waste materials, it remarkably minimizes the use of energy consumption and increases efficiency.
-Along with that, it also preserves natural resources like wood, minerals, and water for future usage ensuring sustainability.
+Along with that, it also preserves natural resources like wood, minerals, and water for future usage, ensuring sustainability.

-Minimizes Waste Products and Reduces Pollution
+4. Minimizes Waste Products and Reduces Pollution

 However, if you choose to recycle these waste materials, you can transform the trash into fresh products.
 Instead of manufacturing these products from scratch, recycling them helps to reduce the possibility of littering and overflow of the rubbish.
 It also promotes proper and responsible waste management and put a stop to traditional disposable methods.